When does Diversity Help Generalization in Classification Ensembles?: Introduction

-Inspired by error decomposition of regression ensembles, we propose a measure of diversity using error decomposition for classification ensembles with the 0/1 error function firstly, where the error of classification ensembles is split into two terms: accuracy and diversity.
+Inspired by error decomposition of regression ensembles, we propose a measure of diversity using error decomposition for classification ensembles with the $0/1$ error function firstly, where the error of classification ensembles is split into two terms: accuracy and diversity.
 Like regression ensembles, the diversity term measures the difference among members of classification ensembles.
 Secondly, we propose the relationship between the proposed diversity and generalization using the proposed diversity measure based on~\cite{herbrich2001pac,herbrich2002pac}.
 By taking bagging and AdaBoost as examples of ensemble methods, experiments are conducted to validate the proposed relationship by varying the diversity in bagging and AdaBoost.
-Thirdly, we propose an ensemble pruning method named as \pdfull{} (\pdabbr), which utilizes the proposed relationship between the proposed diversity and generalization to improve the ensemble's generalization.
-Moreover, empirical results are presented to validate the effectiveness of \pdabbr.
-The contributions in this paper are three-fold:

-\begin{itemize} \item A diversity measure in classification ensembles is proposed to quantify the difference among ensemble members based on the error decomposition in classification ensembles, with the benefits to conduct theoretical analyses about its properties. \item The theoretical analyses on the relationship between the proposed diversity measure and the generalization of the ensemble is investigated, which demonstrates that diversity has different impacts to the ensemble generalization in different regions. \item An ensemble pruning method, \ie{} \pdabbr{}, is proposed to select a subset of the original ensemble by utilizing the theoretical relationship between the proposed diversity and the ensemble generalization error. \end{itemize}
+Thirdly, we propose an ensemble pruning method named as ``\pdfull{} (\pdabbr),'' which utilizes the proposed relationship between the proposed diversity and generalization to improve the ensemble's generalization.
+To extend \pdabbr{} to use other diversity measures, we propose an ensemble pruning framework named as ``\fdfull{} (\fdabbr)'' as well, which utilizes the trade-off between accuracy and diversity.
+Moreover, empirical results are presented to validate the effectiveness of \pdabbr{} and \fdabbr{}.
+The contributions in this paper are three-fold: \begin{itemize} \item A diversity measure based on error decomposition is proposed to quantify the difference among classification ensemble members, for the benefit of conducting theoretical analyses later. \item The relationship between the proposed diversity and the ensemble generalization error is investigated and analyzed theoretically, which demonstrates that diversity has different impacts on the ensemble generalization in different ranges. \item Two ensemble pruning methods are proposed to select a subset of the original ensemble, while one utilizes the proposed theoretical relationship and the other as an extension of the former utilizes the trade-off between accuracy and diversity. \end{itemize}